tomit4/CityStats/docs/installation.md

 From the root of the `backend` directory.

-As long as you have followed the [web scraping instructions](https://github.com/tomit4/CityStats/blob/main/backend/scripts/readme.md) correctly, the SQLite database will be populate appropriately.
+As long as you have followed the [web scraping instructions](https://github.com/tomit4/CityStats/blob/main/backend/scripts/readme.md) correctly, the SQLite database will be populated appropriately.

 **Starting The Server**

 Prior to starting the server.
 You'll need to adjust the environment variables by copying the sample `.env.sample` file as .env (do not commit this file!!).
 While you can leave it as is, you can also adjust the `PORT` variable for whichever port you wish to run the local dev server on.
-The `DOCKERPORT` is utilized more for use once ready for production.
+The `DOCKERPORT` variable is to be utilized once ready for production.

 The hard part being done now, you'll simply want to start the server using: